jnidzwetzki/bboxdb/docs/_posts/2016-12-13-changelog.md

 - Improvement: Introduced the last modified timestamp for sstables
 - Improvement: Big compacts are only executed every hour
 - Improvement: Small table threshold is now set to 5*memtable size
-- Bugfix: Don't send write requests to systems in splitting state
+- Bugfix: Don't sent write requests to systems in splitting state
 - Bugfix: The JVM tool options are added to the bboxdb_execute script
 - Bugfix: Fixed the primary key for the JDBC osm-converter backend
 - Bugfix: Name of the a invalid distribution region is removed from sstable dir